Transversely isotropic poroelastic behaviour of the Callovo-Oxfordian claystone: A set of stress-dependent parameters: Regression analysis

 \section{Regression analysis}

 The experimental results evidence an increase of the moduli $K_d$, $D_i$, $H$, $H_i$ and $E_i$ with increasing Terzaghi effective stress, starting from a certain value at zero effective stress and reaching a plateau at a given effective stress (e.g. Fig. \ref{fig:el:Kdsig}).
 To describe this trend, we chose an empirical, sigmoid function, used regularly in rock mechanics literature (e.g. \citealp{Zimmerman1991,Hassanzadegan201442,Ghabezloo201414}).
-In most engineering applications, the drained Young modulus is used directly as a component of the stiffness matrix, therefore we attribute the sigmoid function to $E_z$:
+Here we attribute the sigmoid function to $E_z$:

 where $E_z$ increases with the Terzaghi isotropic effective stress $\sigma'$ from a lower limit ${E_z^0}$ to an upper limit $E_z^\infty $, with the shape of transition governed by a parameter $\beta$.
 In addition, we introduce an anisotropy ratio $R_E$, which allows us to calculate $E_h$: